blinkinput/blinkinput-android/README.md

 However, if you really want to set `screenOrientation` property to `sensor` or similar and want Android to handle orientation changes of your scan activity, then we recommend to set `configChanges` property of your activity to `orientation|screenSize`.
 This will tell Android not to restart your activity when device orientation changes.
 Instead, activity's `onConfigurationChanged` method will be called so that activity can be notified of the configuration change.
 In your implementation of this method, you should call `changeConfiguration` method of `RecognizerView` so it can adapt its camera surface and child views to new configuration.
 Note that on Android versions older than 4.0 changing of configuration will require restart of camera, which can be slow.

-__Important__

-If you use `sensor` or similar screen orientation for your scan activity there is a catch.
-No matter if your activity is set to be restarted on configuration change or only notified via `onConfigurationChanged` method, if your activity's orientation is changed from `portrait` to `reversePortrait` or from `landscape` to `reverseLandscape` or vice versa, your activity will not be notified of this change in any way - it will not be neither restarted nor `onConfigurationChanged` will be called - the views in your activity will just be rotated by 180 degrees.
-This is a problem because it will make your camera preview upside down.
-In order to fix this, you first need to [find a way how to get notified of this change](https://stackoverflow.com/questions/9909037/how-to-detect-screen-rotation-through-180-degrees-from-landscape-to-landscape-or) and then you should call `changeConfiguration` method of `RecognizerView` so it will correct camera preview orientation.

 ## <a name="recognizerViewReference"></a> `RecognizerView` reference
 The complete reference of `RecognizerView` is available in [Javadoc](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/RecognizerView.html).
 The usage example is provided in `BlinkOCRFullScreen` demo app provided with SDK.
 This section just gives a quick overview of `RecognizerView's` most important methods.